Santa Maria Nuova, Pistoia

-Santa Maria Nuova is a Romanesque-style, de-consecrated church located on Via Manrico Ducceschi #2 and Largo Santa Maria, in Pistoia, region of Tuscany, Italy.
+Santa Maria Nuova is a 13th-century, Romanesque architecture, de-consecrated Roman Catholic church located on Via Manrico Ducceschi #2 and Largo Santa Maria, in Pistoia, region of Tuscany, Italy.

 History

 The church was first erected in 1266 by a magistrate Bono.
 It was located outside of the second walls of Pistoia, not far from the Santa Barbara Fortress, and took its name from a prior church of Santa Maria in Brana, located here or nearby.
 The church is diagonal across a street from the Oratory of San Desiderio and near San Giovanni Decollato.
 In 1606 and later in 1784, it was refurbished.
 It served as a parish until 1925, when suppressed.